junuiui/junuiui/README.md

 - 👋 Hi, I’m @junuiui
+- 👋 My name is Junui Hong
-- 🌱 I’m currently learning Computing Science
+- 🌱 I’m currently learning Computing Science in SFU (majored in Software System)
-- 📫 How to reach me jhong980821@outlook.com
+- 📫 How to reach me
+-          Personal: jhong980821@outlook.com
+-          SFU mail: jha357@sfu.ca

 <!---
 junuiui/junuiui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.